UTSW Urology Training Philosophy

 Resident Training Sequence

-Rotations at Children’s Medical Center, Parkland Memorial Hospital, the Dallas Veteran Affairs Medical Center, and UT Southwestern's William P. Clements Jr. University Hospital provide the first-year resident with significant operating and clinic experience.
+During the PGY-2 year, substantial time is devoted to diagnostic urologic skills, including endoscopy, ultrasound, and urodynamics.
+Rotations at Children’s Medical Center (CMC), Parkland Memorial Hospital (PMH), the Dallas Veteran Affairs Medical Center (VAMC), and UT Southwestern's William P. Clements Jr. University Hospital (CUH) provide the PGY-2 resident with significant operating and clinic experience.